betoule/cosmologix/doc/paper.md

 # Computations of the homogeneous background evolution

-The core of the library provides `jax` functions to compute the evolution of energy density in the universe (module `cosmologix.densities`) and use them to provide efficient computation of derived quantities such as cosmological distances (module `cosmologix.distances`).
-The details of the computation are available from the documentation.
-As an illustration, we discuss the speed and accuracy of the computation of the distance modulus (log of the luminosity distance) for large number of redshifts in what follows.
+The core library offers `jax` functions to compute the evolution of energy density in the universe (via the `cosmologix.densities` module) and derived quantities, such as cosmological distances (via the `cosmologix.distances` module).
+Details are provided in the documentation.
+As an example, we highlight the speed and accuracy of calculating the distance modulus (the logarithm of luminosity distance) for a large number of redshifts in the following discussion.

 ## Accuracy